 Here are a few tips on how to check for storm damage to the roof and remember if you aren’t comfortable climbing on the roof to inspect it, American Home Contractors are here to help.

 The first step to identifying storm damage is a visual inspection of the roof.
 If you aren’t comfortable climbing onto the roof, you can typically do an inspection from the ground.
 If you feel there is something wrong call American Home Contractors.

-Outside of missing shingles, one of the most noticeable signs of storm damage is piles of granules along the foundation or your home and/or in the gutters and downspouts.
+Outside of missing shingles, one of the most noticeable signs of storm damage is piles of granules along the foundation of your home and/or in the gutters and downspouts.
+It might also be worthwhile to have your foundation inspected should you feel the storm damage could have caused some water damage to your property, finding a company to inspect the condition of your foundation should be easy.
 If you notice shingle granules (they look like small, broken pieces of the shingles), you should contact us as soon as possible for an estimate of repairs.

 Storms are one of the most common causes of roof leaks.
 Water can penetrate the roof and enter your home from a wide variety of angles, so it is essential that you carefully check for leaks before a minor leak turns into a bigger, more serious problem.
 If you have missing or damaged shingles, it’s safe to assume that water has leaked into your home, but to verify it, the first place to check is the attic.
 Using a flashlight, shine the light on all areas of the attic, including out-of-the-way corners and small crevices, and search for any sign of water.
 Also, check for discoloration or water stains on the ceilings, walls, and floors throughout your home, as well as your doors.
 Another common sign is peeling or cracking paint.

 If you find any sign of water leaks or mold from the leaks inside your home, contact American Home Contractors as soon as possible.